Exploring & Preparing for Law School

 Get exposure & experience (legal and non-legal)

-• Career Conversations: Talk/shadow with attorneys, other legal professionals, and current law students about their work, path, and journey to where they are now.
+• Set up career conversations with folks you’re interested in learning from.
+Talk/shadow with attorneys, other legal professionals, and current law students about their work, path, and journey to where they are now.

-• Jobs: Common jobs that students get to gain more experience include becoming a legal assistant, legal clerk, paralegal, and or jobs that are in law firms.
-We encourage students to also seek jobs that are not legal-related and can be more interest/passion-related.
-Finding a balance of both can be ideal.
-Here are some resources on legal work.
+• Common jobs that students get to gain more experience include becoming a legal assistant, legal clerk, paralegal, and/or admin jobs that are in law firms.

 Assess your values and reflect

-• If you are feeling stuck with your decision or simply want to talk about the prospects of attending law school with someone, meet with a Career Coach!
-In an appointment we can discuss your interests, values, and goals, and help you decide whether law school is a good fit.
+If you are feeling stuck with your decision or simply want to talk about the prospects of attending law school with someone, meet with a Career Coach!
+We can discuss your interests, values, and goals, while helping you decide whether law school is a good fit.